All investor lists > PE firms

 What’s the difference between private equity and venture capital?

-Private equity and venture capital are both forms of private market investing—but they target different stages, use different deal structures, and bring different expectations to the table.
+Private equity and venture capital are both forms of private market investing.
+But, they target different stages, use different deal structures, and bring different expectations to the table.

 Private equity firms typically invest in mature or later-stage companies, often taking majority ownership and playing a hands-on role in operations.
 Their goal is to optimize profitability, improve efficiency, and drive toward a successful exit, whether through acquisition or IPO.
-They write larger checks—often in the tens or hundreds of millions—and expect operational discipline from day one.
+They write larger checks, often in the tens or hundreds of millions, and expect operational discipline from day one.

 Venture capital firms, on the other hand, back early-stage startups with high growth potential.
 They usually take minority stakes, bet on founders and vision, and accept a higher failure rate in exchange for the possibility of outsized returns.
 VC firms are more focused on speed, innovation, and scalability than on profitability in the short term.